 Effective Executive Coaches Hold Their Clients Accountable

 To optimize growth and enhance performance the leader must set direction and set out a plan of action steps to move toward both business and personal goals.
-The Executive Coach does not set the action items…they are set by the leader through "self-determination" in the coaching process.
+The Executive Coach does not set the action items… the leader sets them through "self-determination" in the coaching process.
 It is the coach's responsibility to hold the leader accountable for the timely resolution of the action items committed to by the client.
 Coaching is about developing the capabilities of high performers.
-While successful executive coaches are knowledgeable with hands-on experience they don't need to have all of the right answers to be effective.
+While successful executive coaches are knowledgeable with the hands-on experience they don't need to have all of the right answers to be effective.
 Rather, the best executive coaches challenge leaders to think for themselves by asking tough questions.
 With the right guidance, advice, and a little introspection, leaders make their own choices and that leads to far better answers every time.